• Skip to main content

 May Missouri River Fly Fishing Report

 May on the Missouri River has delivered a true spring spectacle.
-With flows around 4,500 CFS and water temperature hovering around 50°F, the river is in great shape despite the steady rain that’s been falling across the region.
-The extra moisture has really helped things green up and will help to fill our reservoirs.
+Lot’s of extra moisture has really helped things green up and will help to fill our reservoirs.

 May fishing on the MIssouri River - Living Water Guides